HOW TO SHOP FOR A WEDDING DRESS DURING COVID-19

 If you are a bride that prefers to see the gown and all its details in person then finding a store that is currently offering in-store appointments is a must for you.
 With some states allowing stores to slowly open up, new health regulations are also being strictly enforced to ensure safety.

 So what can you expect now with in-store appointments?
-Dress Gallery in Wichita, Kansas has given us an inside scoop on some new updates around in their store.
+Here is the inside scoop on some new updates around in their store.